 If fiber cement is so durable, why does anyone choose wood?

 The market trend is undeniably moving toward low-maintenance siding options.
-Busy homeowners simply do not want to spend their weekends scraping paint or worrying about termites.
+Busy homeowners simply do not want to spend their weekends scraping paint or worrying about termites, which is why many turn to low-maintenance residential siding solutions.

 Fiber cement offers the “lock it and leave it” reliability that modern life demands.
 It protects the investment of the home without requiring constant infusions of cash for upkeep.
 For those looking for top-tier fiber cement options, James Hardie Siding is the industry leader, offering specific climate-engineered products that perform exceptionally well in Northern California.